crabzilla/crabzilla/README.md

 ## How

 The approach is to use functions [everywhere](crabzilla-core/src/main/java/crabzilla/stack/AggregateRootFunctionsFactory.java) within your domain.
 The [state transitions function](crabzilla-example1/crabzilla-example1-core/src/main/java/crabzilla/example1/aggregates/customer/CustomerStateTransitionFn.java) and the [commands handler](crabzilla-example1/crabzilla-example1-core/src/main/java/crabzilla/example1/aggregates/customer/CustomerCmdHandlerFn.java) are the most related to CQRS ES.
+There are [more](crabzilla-example1/crabzilla-example1-core/src/main/java/crabzilla/example1/aggregates/customer/CustomerStateTransitionFnJavaslang.java) [examples](crabzilla-example1/crabzilla-example1-core/src/main/java/crabzilla/example1/aggregates/customer/CustomerCmdHandlerFnJavaslang.java) of these same functions in [Vavr](http://www.vavr.io/).
 Ideally your domain model code will be very testable and side effect free.
 Then you will be able to deploy your domain model into a reactive engine built with Vertx.
 This engine provides verticles and components for the full CQRS / Events Sourcing lifecycle.

 ## What